How You May Be Attracting Jacksonville Mosquitoes Without Knowing

 Ways You Might Attractive To Mosquitoes

-There are many factors that can make you more interesting to mosquitoes than the person standing next to you.
+Many factors can make you more attractive to mosquitoes than the person standing next to you.
 Let's break them down.

 Carbon dioxide.
 If you are expelling more CO2, you will draw the attention of mosquitoes.
 This gas is one of the primary ways mosquitoes lock onto people from a distance.
-Mosquitoes have poor eyesight, but they are able to sense CO2 from several yards away.
+Mosquitoes have poor eyesight, but they can sense CO2 from several yards away.

 Moisture.
 Mosquitoes are drawn to dampness, whether it is a damp leaf in your landscaping or sweat on your skin.
 If you tend to sweat more than others, you'll probably be bitten more than others.